gaifeng8864/klipper-on-android/README_en.md

    16G ROM, 2G RAM

-   Run MOKEE9.0 operating system based on android9.0
+   Run MOKEE9.0 OS based on android9.0

-   The system has used MOKEE's official patch to obtain root privileges
+   The OS has used MOKEE's official patch to obtain root privileges

    flash and root refer to the official tutorial: